Larvact/WordCountSynalogik/README.md

 6. Run from that class
 7. Results of the count will be printed to the terminal

-##How the Program Works
+<h2>How the Program Works</h2>
+<h3>High Level Overview</h3>
 1. Each string in the inputted file is delimited by any number of spaces
 2. Each read string has transformations that are conducted it to remove punctuation and undesired symbols from the beginning and end of the string in order to create a potential word
 3. A final check on the word is made at the end of the transformation to see if it contains any alphanumeric characters.
 If it does not then it is filtered away as not a word.
 4. After checks are complete the length of the word is retrieved
 5. All words from the file are injected into a list whereby calculations are made on all in order to get the resultant display

-###Word Examples
+<h3>Word Examples</h3>
 It is difficult for me to account for all assumptions in the examples.
 For more specific detail I would suggest looking at the src/main/java/org/toby/wordcount/word/wordtransformers package which deals with all the transforms currently active.
-These can easily be extended or removed as per business logic by implementing the interface and adding it to the factory and enum.
+These can easily be extended or removed as per business logic by implementing the interface and adding it to the factory and enum

 Current implemented common examples as follows: